RAEA

 Nathalie Bredella

 Urban games imagine alternative futures, while experimental designs (Metastadt, R. Dietrich) use game rules and playful processes in the context of planning.
-This seminar explores the interplay of gaming and planning and deals with ideas of architecture and the city that are inscribed within game systems and are 'enacted' through gameplay.
-Together we will explore game mechanics (using Arduino) and develop interactive electronic installations that test the feedback between design and play.
+This seminar explores the interplay of gaming and planning and deals with ideas of architecture and the city inscribed within game systems and 'enacted' through gameplay.
+Together we will explore game mechanics and develop interactive electronic installations that test the feedback between planning strategies and play.

 Rixt Hoekstra